Kzarama/Django/README.md

 - USE_L10N = translate
 - USE_TZ = timezone library
 - STATIC_URL = resolve whit the static file query
+## Files created in a application
+- __init.py__ (migrations) = record the changes in the db
+- admin.py = registers the models in the administrator of django
+- apps.py = declare the configuration of the app
+- models.py = define the models of data
+- test.py = for test
+- views.py = create the models

 ---

 ## Commands
 To see the commands of the manage and each application
 ~~~bash